 Investors may purchase Founders Shares directly from the Fund in accordance with the instructions below.
 Investors will be assessed fees for returned checks and stop payment orders at prevailing rates charged by the Transfer Agent.
 Investors may buy and sell shares Class I Shares, Class W Shares and Founders Shares of the Fund through Financial Intermediaries.
-Class I Shares and Class W Shares will not be available for purchase until receipt of pending exemptive relief from the SEC, which may not be granted.

 Financial Intermediaries may be authorized to designate other intermediaries to receive purchase or sale orders on the Fund's behalf.
 Orders will be placed at the Fund's NAV next computed after the order is received by a Financial Intermediary and accepted by the Fund.
-Orders placed with a Financial Intermediary before the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the New York Stock Exchange is open for business, will be priced based on the Fund's NAV determined as of such day, while orders placed with a Financial Intermediary after the close of regular trading (generally after 4:00 p.m., Eastern Time) on a day that the New York Stock Exchange is open for business will be priced based on the Fund's NAV determined on the day following the date upon which such order is received by the Financial Intermediary.
+Orders placed with a Financial Intermediary before the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the New York Stock Exchange is open for business, will be priced based on the Fund's NAV determined as of such day, while orders placed with a Financial Intermediary after the close of regular trading (generally after 4:00 p.m., Eastern Time) on a day that the New York Stock Exchange is open for business will be priced based on the Fund's NAV determined on the day that the New York Stock Exchange is open for business will be priced based on the Fund's NAV determined on the day following the date upon which such order is received by the Financial Intermediary.